Community Engagement Trends

 Trend 2: Storytelling and Gamification

 Especially in the digital environment, we are constantly fighting for the attention of people we want to reach.
 Community engagement is no exception.
-According to some sources the general tension span can be as short as 8 seconds.
+According to some sources the general attention span can be as short as 8 seconds.
 When asking residents what they think, we need interesting and catchy ways of engaging them.

 According to gamify.com, there are eight universal core drivers.
 All of them can be applied to community engagement.
 Here are two examples of gamification related to community engagement: